dimitrispalamidas/the-wild-oasis/readme.md

 ## Key Features

-• Users of the app are hotel employees.
-They need to be logged into the application to perform tasks
+• The app is designed for hotel employees, who need to be logged into the application to perform tasks.

-• New users can only be signed up inside the applications (to guarantee that only actual hotel employees can get accounts)
+• New users can only sign up inside the application, ensuring that only actual hotel employees can create accounts.

-• Users should be able to upload an avatar, and change their name and password
+• Users can upload an avatar and change their name and password.

-• App needs a table view with all cabins, showing the cabin photo, name, capacity, price, and current discount
+• The app includes a table view that displays all cabins, showing the cabin photo, name, capacity, price, and current discount.

-• Users should be able to update or delete a cabin, and to create new cabins (including uploading a photo)
+• Users can update or delete a cabin and create new cabins, including uploading a photo.

-• App needs a table view with all bookings, showing arrival and departure dates, status, and paid amount, as well as cabin and guest data
+• The app features a table view of all bookings, displaying arrival and departure dates, status, paid amount, as well as cabin and guest data.

-• The booking status can be "unconfirmed" (booked but not yet checked in), "checked in", or "checked out".
-The table should be filterable by this important status
+• Booking statuses include "unconfirmed" (booked but not yet checked in), "checked in," or "checked out."
+The table is filterable by booking status.

-• Other booking data includes: number of guests, number of nights, guest observations, whether they booked breakfast, breakfast price
+• Other booking details include the number of guests, number of nights, guest observations, and whether breakfast was booked (including breakfast price).

-• Users should be able to delete, check in, or check out a booking as the guest arrives
+• Users can delete a booking, check in, or check out a booking as the guest arrives.

-• Bookings may not have been paid yet on guest arrival.
-Therefore, on check in, users need to accept payment (outside the app), and then confirm that payment has been received (inside the app)
+• For unpaid bookings at check-in, users can confirm payment received (outside the app) and update the booking status inside the app.

-• On check in, the guest should have the ability to add breakfast for the entire stay, if they hadn't already
+• During check-in, guests can add breakfast for their entire stay if it wasn't already included.

-• Guest data should contain: full name, email, national ID, nationality, and a country flag for easy identification
+• Guest data includes full name, email, national ID, nationality, and a country flag for easy identification.

-• The initial app screen should be a dashboard, to display important information for the last 7, 30, or 90 days:
+• The initial app screen is a dashboard that displays important information for the last 7, 30, or 90 days:

-• A list of guests checking in and out on the current day.
-Users should be able to perform these tasks from here
+• A list of guests checking in and out on the current day, with the ability to perform these tasks directly from the dashboard.

-• Statistics on recent bookings, sales, check ins, and occupancy rate
+• Statistics on recent bookings, sales, check-ins, and occupancy rates.

-• A chart showing all daily hotel sales, showing both "total" sales and "extras" sales (only breakfast at the moment)
+• A chart showing daily hotel sales, including both "total" sales and "extras" sales (currently breakfast).

-• A chart showing statistics on stay durations, as this is an important metric for the hotel
+• A chart showing statistics on stay durations, an important metric for the hotel.

-• Users should be able to define a few application-wide settings: breakfast price, min and max nights/booking, max guests/booking
+• Users can define application-wide settings, such as breakfast price, minimum and maximum nights per booking, and maximum guests per booking.

-• Dark mode
+• The app supports dark mode.

 ## My process